jplalor/jplalor.github.io/hiring.md

 ### To Apply

-Please email your CV and a brief cover letter to jlalor1+postdoc@nd.edu to apply.
+- Please email your CV and a brief cover letter to jlalor1+postdoc@nd.edu to apply.
+- Arrange for two letters of recommendation to be sent to jlalor1+postdocrec@nd.edu.

 ### Duration